Our Staff

 she/they

-Ashley Elstad is Hamkae Center’s Policy and Communication Team Intern.
+Ashley Elstad is Hamkae Center’s Policy Associate.
 They are a queer, 2nd generation Chinese and Taiwanese American from Woodbridge, Virginia.
-She is a student currently studying social work, community administration, and policy practice.
+She studied social work, community administration, and policy practice.

 From a justice perspective, they are committed to bridging connections between racially diverse youth and underserved communities with the legislation that should reflect their needs.
-She has pursued change through her work with SexEdVA, bringing comprehensive sexual and reproductive health programming to middle and high school students.
+She has pursued change through her previous role as Hamkae Center’s Policy and Communication Team Intern, connecting local leaders with state decision makers.

-In their free time, Ashley likes to read, write, and eat food with family and friends!
+In their free time, Ashley likes to read, write, and enjoy a meal with family and friends!

 Ha Tang